Four steps to prevent cervical cancer

-UHS will provide limited medication storage for current UW-Madison students.
-UHS will only provide storage for specialty injectable prescription medications.
+UHS can provide limited medication storage for specialty injectable prescription medications to current students.

 UW-Madison does not have a specific immunization requirement but it's important that all students are up to date on their vaccinations.
 Review your immunization history and arrange to get any missing vaccinations before you come to campus or at UHS (for a fee).

 On occasion, there are national shortages on certain vaccines.
 Currently, Yellow Fever is unavailable at UHS.

 Immunizations available at UHS

 Students who were not vaccinated for chickenpox as a child should be immunized with the varicella vaccine.
 Two doses are recommended.

 A three-dose series of this vaccine is recommended for all young adults prior to entering college.

 This three-dose vaccine is recommended for all women ages 11–26 and men ages 11–21.

 Current CDC recommendations encourage the vaccination of all adolescents against meningococcal disease with two doses of meningitis-2015 conjugate vaccine (MCV4), usually given at ages 12 and 16.
 If the first dose was administered before age 16, a second dose should be administered before enrollment in college.